Peace Arch Historical State Park

 Whether you're headed north or south on Interstate 5, this park is a worthy stop and a moving reminder that peace is possible.

 Peace Arch Historical State Park is a unique 19-acre day-use park that lies on the boundary between the United States and Canada.
 The Peace Arch monument sits on the border at the 49th parallel.
-Every June, Peace Arch Historical State Park hosts the International Arts and Music Festival, where visitors can listen to bands, and shop for local crafts and sample food and beverages.

 Automated pay stations: This park is equipped with automated pay stations for visitors to purchase a one-day or annual Discover Pass and boat launch permit.